-In fact, the monitor is even fit for some basic photo editing, though if you are a professional designer, there are better photo-editing displays which may be a bit more expensive, but have more precise factory calibration.
+In fact, the monitor is even fit for some basic photo editing, though if you are a professional designer, there are better photo-editing displays which might be on the more expensive side, but have more precise factory calibration.

-IPS panels also offer wide 178° viewing angles both horizontally and vertically meaning that the picture won’t degrade when you looked at it from skewed angles.
+IPS panels also offer wide 178° viewing angles both horizontally and vertically meaning that the picture won’t degrade when you look at it from skewed angles.

 Other panel related specifications of the CB242Y include a static contrast ratio of 1,000:1 and a peak brightness of 250-nits which is standard for an IPS display at this price range.

-Under normal viewing conditions, the monitor gets more than bright enough and you will likely want to reduce the display’s brightness from the maximum setting.
+Under normal viewing conditions, the monitor gets more than bright enough and you will likely want to decrease the display’s brightness from the maximum setting.

 Now, the contrast ratio is not as high as that of VA panel displays (~3,000:1), so blacks won’t be as deep, but rather grayish in comparison with less visible details in shadows.

 However, all panel types have their advantages and disadvantages; as such, VA panels don’t have as good color reproduction nor as wide viewing angles.
 What’s more, they have a notably slower response time speed.